Get tested for HIV

 You can get yourself tested anonymously at Hivpoint.
 The test is free of charge.
 We provide HIV testing in Helsinki, Tampere and Oulu.
 We use an HIV rapid test which is ready in 1 minute.
 The test is taken through a blood sample from the fingertip.
 Our HIV rapid test is as reliable as the vein blood test performed at laboratories.

-It is recommended to get yourself tested 1–3 months from possible transmission.
+It is recommended to get yourself tested 1–3 months from possible transmission (such as unprotected sex).
 A negative test result is reliable when it has been three months since transmission.
 During this waiting period, it is important to always use a condom in all sexual contacts.

-We don’t write certificates of test results.
-If you need a certificate you must contact public health care, for example your local health clinic.
+Unfortunately, we are unable to write certificates of HIV test results.
+If you need a certificate we encourage you to contact e.g. your local health care station (terveysasema).

-Anonymous and free walk-in HIV testing for migrants and refugees every Monday from 2pm to 6pm, no appointment needed.
+Anonymous and free walk-in HIV testing for migrants and refugees in Helsinki every Monday from 2pm to 6pm, no appointment needed.

 Anonymous and free of charge HIV rapid testing in Helsinki, Tampere and Oulu for gay and bisexual men and other men who have sex with men.
 Read more

 Other testing opportunities